Barry Lather

-Barry Lather (born August 16, 1966 in Albany, New York) is an American creative director, choreographer, producer, and dancer based in Minneapolis, Minnesota and Los Angeles, California.
+Barry Lather (born August 16, 1966) is an American creative director, choreographer, producer, and dancer based in Minneapolis, Minnesota, and Los Angeles, California.

 Early life

-Lather was born on August 16, 1966 in Albany, New York.
+Lather was born on August 16, 1966, in Albany, New York.
 He grew up in a family of five children in Atlanta, Georgia.
 His mother Joan was a dance instructor and his father George ran a dancewear business.
 In 1985, after graduating high school, Lather moved to Los Angeles and trained on scholarship at Joe Tremaine's Dance Center.

 Career

 Lather's first entertainment industry dancing project was the 1985 Michael Jackson 3-D film Captain EO.
 He continued performing in TV series like Fame and Dancin' to the Hits, commercials, and music videos such as Janet Jackson's "Nasty" and "When I Think of You."
 In 1987, Lather choreographed for Janet Jackson for the American Music Awards and Grammy Awards, and later for "The Pleasure Principle" music video, which won a Billboard Music Award and an MTV Award for Best Choreography.
-Other artists he worked choreography for included Prince, Michael Jackson, Paula Abdul, George Michael, Sting, and Sheryl Crow.
-In 1998, he choreographed the Super Bowl XXII Halftime Show and The Academy Awards.
+Other artists he worked choreography for included Prince, Michael Jackson, Paula Abdul, George Michael, Sting, Britney Spears, Lionel Richie and Sheryl Crow.
+In 1996, Barry was co-choreographer for the acclaimed Michael Jackson's short film Ghost, directed by Stan Winston, and also choreographed the 68th Academy Awards.
+In 1998, Barry choreographed the NFL Super Bowl Halftime Show featuring superstar Motown artists.
+In 2001, Barry received a prestigious Emmy Award nomination for his work on the Miss America Pageant.